aijanai/mongo_opsmanager_lab/README.md

 ### Vagrant plugin requirements

-* `vagrant-proxyconf` allows guests to go to the Internet, necessary in heavily proxied environments like Poste.
+* `vagrant-proxyconf` allows guests to go to the Internet, necessary in heavily proxied environments.
-* `vagrant-hostmanager` manages the hosts file on guest machines ((reference)[https://github.com/devopsgroup-io/vagrant-hostmanager]).
+* `vagrant-hostmanager` manages the hosts file on guest machines ([reference](https://github.com/devopsgroup-io/vagrant-hostmanager])).
 * `vagrant-hostsupdater` adds an entry to your /etc/hosts file on the host system.
 * `vagrant-scp` is nice to copy stuff from/to guests.